rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 time to have a machine learning ranking model -- often an [artificial neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) -- that incorporates a variety of signals.
-But rather than focus on the internals of an open dataset search engine, I want to talk about how you measure relevance.
+But rather than focus on the internals of an open dataset search engine, I want to talk about how to measure relevance.

 I have long been a fan of the following quote: "you cannot improve what you